-Do you have a keen interest in the technical elements of photography, or are you more of a happy snapper who likes to point-and-click whenever the mood strikes?
+Do you have a keen interest in the technical elements of photography, or are you someone who likes to point-and-click to capture those special moments in life?

 For those of you who put their hand up to be the next Ansel Adams or Annie Liebovitz (and your name starts with A, of course), the options are endless.
-For those who prefer a simpler experience with great results, the new breed of basic cameras will do the job just fine.
+For those who prefer a simpler experience with great results, the latest breed of compact and ultra zoom cameras will do the job just fine.

 How do I know which camera I'll click with?